rohitraibagkar/Path-Planning/README.md

 - `project3pathplan.fig`
 - `project3pathplan.m`

 ### `PathPlanning.m`

-`PathPlanning.m` is a class defined for data structures and processes.
+`PathPlanning.m` is a class defined for data and processes.

-Process to get 2D co-ordinates of path from start point to end point using PRM (Probabilistic Road Maps) and D* algorithms with interpolation methods are defined in `PathPlanning.m`.
+Process to get 2D co-ordinates of path from start point to end point using PRM (Probabilistic Road Maps) and D* algorithms with interpolation methods are defined in `PathPlanning.m`

+Process to plan, generate and interpolate path from start point to end point using D* algorithm is defined in method `dStarAlgo` function, from line `446` to `521`